Quantitative weak propagation of chaos for stable-driven McKean-Vlasov SDEs: Introduction

-Finally, we prove in Theorem \ref{Thm_POC} new weak propagation of chaos estimates for \eqref{edsparticles_intro}.
+Firstly, we prove in Theorem \ref{Thm_POC} weak propagation of chaos estimates for the particle system \eqref{edsparticles_intro}, as defined above.
 We refer the reader to Remark \ref{RQ_comparison_POC} for a comparison with the existing literature.
-The method that we use relies on the solution to the backward Kolmogorov PDE \eqref{EDP_KOLMO_intro} $U$ defined in \eqref{defsg_intro}.
-This strategy was originally described in Chapter 5 of \cite{CarmonaProbabilisticTheoryMean2018} (pages $506-508$), inspired by \cite{Cardaliaguetmasterequationconvergence2015} and \cite{Mischlernewapproachquantitative2015}, and was employed for example in \cite{chassagneux2019weak,delarue2021uniform,frikha2021backward}.
+The method that we use relies on the solution to the backward Kolmogorov PDE \eqref{EDP_KOLMO_intro} $U$ defined in \eqref{defsg_intro}, and thus on the McKean-Vlasov semigroup.
+This strategy was originally described in \cite[pages $506-508$]{CarmonaProbabilisticTheoryMean2018}, inspired by \cite{Cardaliaguetmasterequationconvergence2015} and \cite{Mischlernewapproachquantitative2015}, and was employed for example in \cite{chassagneux2019weak,delarue2021uniform,frikha2021backward}.
 Let us describe the main ideas.
-We begin by computing the time derivative of the map $ t \in [0,T) \mapsto U(t,\muu^N_t)$ by applying the standard Itô's formula for the empirical projection $(t,x_1,\dots,x_N)~\in ~[0,T] \times (\R^d)^N \mapsto U\left(T-t, \frac1N \sum_{k=1}^N \delta_{x_k}\right)$ and for the particle system.
+We begin by computing the time derivative of the map $ t \in [0,T) \mapsto U(t,\muu^N_t)$ by applying the standard Itô formula for the empirical projection $(t,x_1,\dots,x_N)~\in ~[0,T] \times (\R^d)^N \mapsto U\left(t, \frac1N \sum_{k=1}^N \delta_{x_k}\right)$ and for the particle system.
 Noting that $t \in[0,T] \mapsto U(t,\mu_t)$ is constant, we naturally expect that the time derivative previously computed tends to $0$ as $N$ converges to infinity.
-This convergence has to be shown with an explicit rate of convergence using the PDE satisfied by $U$ and the estimates on $U$.
+This convergence has to be shown with an explicit rate of convergence using the PDE satisfied by $U$ and some estimates on $U$.
 Finally, we express $\phi(\muu^N_T) - \phi(\mu_T) = U(T,\muu^N_T) - U(T,\mu_T)$ as the sum of $ U(0,\muu^N_0) - U(0,\mu_0)$ plus a remainder term related to the time derivative which was previously estimated.
-Since the initial data are i.i.d., the first term is controlled by standard estimates, for example those in \cite{fournier:hal-00915365}.\\
+Since the initial data are i.i.d., the first term is controlled by standard estimates, for example those in \cite{fournier:hal-00915365}.\